0-complexity/OORKiller/specs.md

-# ORK - Out Of Resource Killer
+# ORK - Out of Resource Killer

 ## Role
 The role of the ORK is to be the last shield against an unresponsive machine.